rick-r/marriage-figaro-norway/captions.md

 lo vado a servir.

     Just think -- when we're out on location, instead of being in a hotel, we can park it right next to Rosina's trailer, and you can be with her whenever she needs you.
 And I can be near Mr Almaviva.

+SUSANNA:
 Così se il mattino
 il caro Contino,
 din din; e ti manda